chinosj89/First-Assignment-Module1/README.md

-# First-Assignment-Module1
+# Horiseon-Refecatored
-## First HTML-CSS Assignment
+## First HTML-CSS Assignment Module 1

 This assignment is done to test us of our knowledge of week 1's lessons; We are to to be tested in checking a website's "Accessibility"
 -Given the Acceptance criteria: